-By law in the U.S., you’re entitled to a free credit report from each of the three major credit bureaus every 12 months.
-That means that you could get one every three months to stay on top of your payment history.
+Through December 2022, you’re entitled to a free credit report from each of the three major credit bureaus every week.

 Curtis Westman is a professional writer who judges the merit of each day by scoring it a three digit number between 350 and 850.